malgorithms/tablify/README.md

 tablify
 =======

-In NodeJs programs, printing data structures to the console can be annoying. `tablify` turns an array of structures into a pretty-printed table.
+In NodeJs programs, printing structured arrays to the console can be annoying. `tablify` fulfills your greatest desires.

+It can generate a pretty table out of
+ - an array of arrays
+ - an array of other objects
+ - an array of a mix of them
+ - data with headers

 For example, here's how tablify handles an array of arrays: